Cucuron: Distance from major towns

-The villages closest to Cucuron are Ansouis (5 km), Vaugines (2.2 km) and Lourmarin (7.4 km).
+The villages closest to Cucuron are Ansouis (5 km), Vaugines (2.2 km), Lourmarin (7.4 km) and Cadenet (8 km).

 Toponymy

 Local tradition ascribes the origin of the village name to Julius Caesar, like many Provence villages.
 Caesar, seeing the inhabitants of the place run, was said to have stated the Latin phrase cur currunt? ("Why do they run?").
 In fact Cucuron, under various spellings, is a common placename in southern France, meaning a peak, mound.
 Many localities are so named, as well as various villages: Coucouron (Ardèche), Cuguron (Haute-Garonne), Cuqueron (Pyrénées-Atlantiques).

 The village name derives from the pre-indo-European root "Kuk", which means a place located on a high mountain or a round hill.
 The village has had various names: castro Cucurone and castro Cucuroau in the 11th century, in tertitorio Cucuronis, of Cucurun in the 12th century, Cucuron from the 16th century.

 History

 The medieval village site was occupied from the Neolithic period (at a place called Castelas).
 During protohistory, it was on the territory of the Gauls of Dexcivate, established along the Durance, as indicated by Conch graves.

 A site on the plain, to the south of the village, dates from the Gallo-Roman period: villas were established there benefiting from the fertile land, with several burial grounds and a mausoleum - the Pourrières mausoleum, dates from the 1st century BC.

 In the Middle Ages, a castrum (castle) was built on the hill by the Reillanne-Valence family: the present village dates from earlier than the 11th century and is quoted for the first time in 1024, under the name of castrum cucurone.
 The castle passed between the hands of several families of seigneurs (lords): the Sabrans in the 12th century, then the Castillon and the Oraison in co-seigneurship and finally the Bruni from La Tour-d'Aigues at the end of the 18th century.
 Meanwhile, a "consulate" was created; the village was consequently administered by "consuls" which controlled the local justices and lower courts.

 During the late Middle Ages, Cucuron hosted a Jewish community which was officially expelled in 1501.
 It also accommodated a Vaudois minority, after they repopulated Luberon at the end of the 15th century.
 In 1534, the archbishop of Aix-en-Provence executed ten of these 'heretics', which included inhabitants of Cucuron.
 However, at the time of the French Wars of Religion, Cucuron remained predominantly catholic, unlike the surrounding villages.

 In 1720-1, the village was hit hard by a plague epidemic which spread from Marseille.